alexblackie/watashi/README.md

 ### With Docker

-Contrary to the theme of the rest of the site, a`Dockerfile` is included.
+Contrary to the theme of the rest of the site, a Dockerfile is included.
 For a local dev server (for SSI), simply:

-1. `docker build -t self-nginx .`
+1. `docker build -f Dockerfile.dev -t self-dev .`
-2. `docker run -it --rm -v `pwd`:/srv/www -p 8080:80 self-nginx`
+2. `docker run -it --rm -v `pwd`:/srv/www -p 8080:80 self-dev`
 3. `xdg-open http://localhost:8080/`